 Medical / Medication Information

-Med Call: The Summit County Detentions facility has regularly scheduled Medication Call Times four times per day so inmates can obtain their prescribed and over-the-counter medications.
-Med calls are done daily at 0600 hours, 1300 hours, 1800 hours and 2200 hours.
+Med Call: The Summit County Detentions facility has regularly scheduled Medication Call Times twice daily so inmates can obtain their prescribed and over-the-counter medications.

 Medical Appointments: Medical and dental care is provided to inmates when necessary.
-For all treatment that is not pre-existing, a $10.00 fee is charged for each facility-scheduled doctor or dentist appointment and $5.00 for each facility-ordered prescription.
+For all treatment, inmates may be charged a co-pay.
 If an inmate is indigent, a negative balance will accrue.
 All funds deposited to an inmate’s account will first be used to offset the negative balance.

-Mental Health: In association with Colorado West Regional Mental Health, counseling is provided by mental health therapists, based on the DBT program.
-The Summit County Detentions facility offers two programs: Group Mental Health Counseling and one-on-one sessions conducted in private with a counselor.
+Mental Health: There is an in-house jail-based mental health team that responds to all inmate mental health concerns.
+Counseling is provided by mental health therapists.
+The Summit County Detentions Facility offers two programs: Group Mental Health Counseling and one-on-one sessions conducted in private with a counselor.

 Pre-existing Condition: A pre-existing condition is a physical or mental condition, disability or illness an inmate may have had prior to being booked in to the detentions facility.
 All inmates are 100% financially responsible for treatment of any pre-existing condition; this includes the full charge for physician’s fees, as well as all medications prescribed.